Alternative Disaster Recovery Guide for Jira

-JIRA Data Center is the only Atlassian-supported disaster recovery solution for JIRA.
-However, if you cannot get JIRA Data Center, many of our Experts have been implementing disaster recovery solutions for JIRA for years.
+Jira Data Center documentation is the only Atlassian-supported disaster recovery solution for Jira.
+However, if you cannot get Jira Data Center, many of our Experts have been implementing disaster recovery solutions for Jira for years.

 To get help implementing a disaster recovery solution for your environment, contact our Experts team.